What is silo mentality in business?

 Silo mentality in business is the tendency for departments or teams to adopt the mindset that communication and collaboration with other parts of their organization is unnecessary, unhelpful, or unwanted.
 Silo mentality is detrimental in business because it results in a lack of knowledge sharing, redundancy in work, missed opportunities, and hindered decision making, ultimately making the business less effective.
-If you want to improve business outcomes in your organization, it’s crucial to overcome silo mentality so collaboration, streamlined insights, and a culture of knowledge sharing prevail.

 Unfortunately, organizational silos often underpin the silo mentality in business.
 Organizational silos are the structural divisions that separate different functions, units, or teams within a business.
 These silos could be physical, like people working in different locations, or part of the organizational makeup, like a hierarchical organizational model.